harness/developer-hub/kb/cloud-cost-management/articles/onboarding.md

 [Read an in-depth article here on setting up your first Azure CCM connector.](https://developer.harness.io/docs/cloud-cost-management/getting-started-ccm/set-up-cloud-cost-management/set-up-cost-visibility-for-aws)

-When prompted for the features to enable, check the options relivant to how you will be using Harness.
+When prompted for the features to enable, check the options relevant to how you will be using Harness.

 In the next screen the connector creator gives you a list of Azure CLI commands that accomplish the setup.
 You may or may not be able to complete these steps with the CLI, or you may need to accomplish the steps via another method based on your platform team’s requirements.
 You will notice that we are first adding a Harness-owner Azure enterprise application into your Azure tenant, which is then the identity that we apply permissions for.